 The incomplete LSD was sold to the Gulf Atlantic Transportation Co. and launched at Chickasaw on 25 July 1946 as the CARIB QUEEN of Jacksonville, Fla.
 Before launching her stern was enclosed and fitted with two doors for vehicle ramps and she was given a clipper extension on her bow.
 She arrived at Jacksonville in May 1947 for conversion to a passenger and automobile ferry for service between Key West and Havana.
 For a cost of $3,250,000, CARIB QUEEN was to receive a full passenger ship superstructure and have a capacity for 900 passengers, 230 automobiles, and 20 trucks and trailers.
 However because of financial difficulties only periodic maintenance work was done, and on 27 December 1950 Gulf Atlantic announced that it had abandoned these plans, saying that the ship would "now return to her originally intended role as a mobile carrier or as a collier."
 She was eventually purchased by TMT Trailer Ferry, Inc., and renamed TMT CARIB QUEEN.
 On 22 Dec 1956 the Merrill Stevens yard at Jacksonville, Fla., completed her conversion to a roll-on, roll-off ship with stern and portable side ramps and two vehicle decks, one topsides forward and aft of the bridge and the other in the large original dock area inside the ship.
 She was the first privately-owned Ro/Ro to go into service, and a running mate named TMT FLORIDA QUEEN was planned.
 Her maiden voyage was under charter to MSTS, and on 4 February 1957 she arrived at St. Nazaire from New York loaded with trucks and trailers carrying US military equipment.
 After a second MSTS charter voyage she was to shift to her intended trailer ferry service between Jacksonville and San Juan, Puerto Rico, but bugs in her propulsion and other factors forced her owners to discontinue operations and go into bankruptcy.
 She was repossessed by the U.S. Government in February 1958 at Jacksonville, purchased by MARAD at a public auction, and on 17 Mar 1958 placed in the Wilmington NC reserve fleet.

-In 1962 MSTS first proposed the use of the ship to transport Saturn launch vehicles for NASA, and in May 1966 she was released for conversion.
-She carried S-IVB and S-II stages from the West Coast to Mississippi test locations and to the Kennedy Space Center.
-She was later used to support Army forces in Vietnam.
+In 1962 MSTS first proposed the use of the ship to transport Saturn launch vehicles for NASA, and in May 1966 she was released for conversion in 1966-67.
+According to a NASA history she carried S-IVB and S-II stages from the West Coast to Mississippi test locations and to the Kennedy Space Center, although no photos have been found of her converted for this purpose suggesting the conversion was cancelled.
+She was also used in the later 1960s to support Army forces in Vietnam.
 She ended up in Yokosuka, Japan where all MSTS personnel departed the ship on 11 September 1968 with the ship slated for scrapping.